togethercomputer/OpenChatKit/README.md

 # Datasets

-The chat model was trained on the [OIG](https://huggingface.co/datasets/laion/OIG) dataset built by LAION, Together, and Ontocord.
+The chat model was trained on the [OIG](https://huggingface.co/datasets/laion/OIG) dataset built by [LAION](https://laion.ai/), [Together](https://www.together.xyz/), and [Ontocord.ai](https://www.ontocord.ai/).
 To download the dataset from Huggingface run the command below from the root of the repo.

 ```shell
 python data/OIG/prepare.py